 - 3. Further staff training now in place to support implementation of SPSO model complaints handling procedure. - 4.
 Utilising various media monitoring platforms the College continues to monitor its coverage, reputation and positioning within the marketplace on a daily basis. the - 5.
 Following a hugely successful COP26 Programme, the College has enjoyed extensive coverage across a wide range of channels including, TV, Press, Radio and Online.
-Social Media coverage though has exceeded expectations due to the number of high level stakeholder events that had taken place within the

-Nov 2021: College communications have remained frequent and relevant throughout the summer period with regular updates to the Staff/Student FAQ's on the website.
-The new Intranet and Staff Resource Hub has also greatly assisted in reaching staff and helping obtain robust feedback to inform decision making and next steps for re-integration back into the College and to inform the messaging around Hybrid working.
+Social Media coverage though has exceeded expectations due to the number of high level stakeholder events that had taken place throughout November 2021 and to date: - 6.
+College communications have remained frequent pre & post the Christmas period with regular updates to the Staff/Student FAQ's on the website.
+The new Intranet and Staff Resource Hub is assisting the ELT/SMT in reaching staff and the reintroduction of All Managers meetings is helping obtain robust feedback to inform decision making and next steps for re-integration back into the College and to cascade the messaging around Hybrid working.

-Current Dick Secret Cross Disk Saara

 Current Risk Score: Gross Risk Score

 (assuming no treatment)

 Likelihood 3/5 Likelihood 5/5

 Impact 4/5 Impact 5/5

 Risk Score 12/25 Risk Score 25/25

-RAG Rating: AMBER
+RAG Rating: AMBER Target Score: 5

 Risk Appetite Risk Tolerance

 (Willing to accept): (Able to accept):

 Low Medium High Category: Reputation

 Low Medium High

 1 2 3 4 5 6

 5 10 15 20 25

 4 8 12 16 20

-lict 3 6 9 12 15
+ct 3 6 9 12 15

 Impact 2 4 6 8 10

 1 2 3 4 5

 х Likelihood